 - 1. Assessment No. 1.
-This property is deemed to receive no Improved Aesthetic Benefit or View Enhancement Benefit from the undergrounding project, as they have no direct frontage where the utility lines are proposed to be undergrounded and the utility lines being undergrounded are at the rear of the parcel.
-The property is considered to receive a reduced Additional Safety Benefit of approximately 50 percent as the locations of the poles and lines included in the undergrounding project may damage persons and property but would not impede access to the property.
-The property is considered to receive a full Connection Benefit from the undergrounding project. - 2.
+This property is deemed to receive no Improved Aesthetic Benefit or View Enhancement Benefit from the undergrounding project, as the utility lines to be undergrounded are at the rear of the parcel..
+The property is considered to receive a full Additional Safety Benefit and Connection Benefit from the undergrounding project.
+Assessment No. 1 was assigned a reduced Additional Safety Benefit under AD-120 to account for the fact that the parcels primary ingress/egress point was along Coast Highway and would not impede access to the parcel in the event of downed power lines.
+However upon further analysis, the poles and lines along the east side of the parcel could potentially limit ingress/egress to portions of the parcel and would delay emergency responders who will not cross a downed utility line until it is deenergized.. - 2.
 Assessment Nos.
-2-11 and 17-18: These properties are deemed to receive no Connection Benefit from the undergrounding project, as the properties' connections are located in the alleys at the rear of the parcels which are not included in this undergrounding project.
-These properties are considered to receive full Improved Aesthetics, Additional Safety, and View Enhancement Benefits from the undergrounding project. - 3.
-Assessment No. 12-13 and 19: These properties are deemed to receive no Connection Benefit or View Enhancement Benefit from the undergrounding project and receive a reduced Improved Aesthetics Benefit of approximately 50 percent as these parcels will have overhead lines remaining along one of their frontages.
-The properties receive no Connection Benefit as these parcels are served from poles that are located in the alleys at the rear of the parcels which are not included in this undergrounding project.
-The properties receive no View Enhancement Benefit as these parcels do not have a view of the Bay or the Pacific Ocean that will be enhanced by the removal of the existing overhead utilities included in the undergrounding project.
-While Assessment No. 19 has a pole remaining along its frontage it is deemed to receive a full safety benefit as the remaining overhead utilities are telecommunication lines and are not power transmission lines.
-The properties are considered to receive full Additional Safety Benefits from the undergrounding project. - 4.
+2-18: These properties are considered to receive full Improved Aesthetics, Additional Safety, Connection Benefit, and View Enhancement Benefits from the undergrounding project. - 3.
+Assessment No. 19: This property is deemed to receive no View Enhancement Benefit from the undergrounding project and receives a reduced Improved Aesthetics Benefit of approximately 50 percent as this parcel will have overhead lines remaining along one of its frontages.
+The property receives no View Enhancement Benefit as this parcel does not have a view of Newport Harbor or the Pacific Ocean that will be enhanced by the removal of the existing overhead utilities included in the undergrounding project.
+While this parcel has a pole remaining along its frontage it is deemed to receive a full safety benefit as the remaining overhead utilities are telecommunication lines and are not power transmission lines.
+This property is considered to receive a full Connection Benefit.
+Assessment No. 19 was not assigned a Connection under AD-120 as it was believed the electrical meter was at the rear of the parcel.
+However upon further analysis, the electrical meter is at the front of the parcel and will connect to the undergrounded system. - 4.
 Assessment Nos.
-14-16: These properties are deemed to receive no Connection Benefit or View Enhancement Benefit from the undergrounding project.
-The properties receive no Connection Benefit as these parcels are served from poles that are located in the alleys at the rear of the parcels which are not included in this undergrounding project.
-The properties receive no View Enhancement Benefit as these parcels do not have a view of the Bay or the Pacific Ocean that will be enhanced by the removal of the existing overhead utilities included in the undergrounding project.
-The properties are considered to receive full Improved Aesthetics and Additional Safety Benefits from the undergrounding project.
+20-22, 24-31, 34-39 and 41-43: These properties are deemed to receive no View Enhancement Benefit from the undergrounding project.
+The properties receive no View

+Enhancement Benefit as these parcels do not have a view of Newport Bay or the Pacific Ocean that will be enhanced by the removal of the existing overhead utilities included in the undergrounding project.
+The properties are considered to receive full Improved Aesthetics, Connection Benefit and Additional Safety Benefits from the undergrounding project.
+Assessment Nos.
+21 and 22 were assigned a reduced Improved Aesthetics Benefit under AD-120 due to the potential of a portion of the lot being undevelopable.
+However upon further analysis, there are no restrictions on these properties in the City's Municipal Code and property owners could elect to construct improvements on the previously reduced area of the parcels and as such, the parcel area reduction has been removed.